By John P. Desmond, AI Trends Editor

 The company’s LexX platform provides a digital assist to technicians, by combining data analysis, visual assistance, physical assistance, security and collaboration in its tool.
 The tool has a natural language interface and guides the technical through stages of the maintenance process, providing advanced troubleshooting capabilities.

-Read the source articles and information in Smart Energy, in press release from the New York Power Authority, and in a list of the 20 companies selected by the NYPA to work with on its digital transformation.
+Read the source articles and information in Smart Energy, in a press release from the New York Power Authority, and in a list of the 20 companies selected by the NYPA to work with on its digital transformation.

 Read MoreAI Trends